styme3279/styme3279.github.io/hidden/Mathematical_logic.md

 ### Large Cardinals for Infinitary Logic

 Languages where you can take finitely many conjunctions and disjunctions, and quantify over finitely many objects have a completeness property for theories containing finitely many sentences (as mentioned in the last two courses).
 But suppose instead we took infinite-sized conjunctions and disjunctions, and quantified over infinitely many objects with universal or existential quantifiers — would these be complete for theories of infinitely many sentences?
 Well, not according to $$\mathrm{ZFC}$$, but that shouldn't stop us.
 If we suppose that such a cardinal existed, we get *strongly compact* cardinals, which actually entail measurability (by a nifty argument involving an application of completeness to a language describing an ultrafilter).
-Weakly compact cardinals are a more combinatorially flavoured object, but it turns out that these are equivalent to a weaker form of the completeness condition we imposed above (although this is stated without proof).
+Weakly compact cardinals are more combinatorially flavoured, but it turns out that their existence is equivalent to a weaker form of the completeness condition we imposed above (although this is stated without proof).

 ### Taking the Ultrapower of the Universe

 One of the coolest course subsection titles in all of Cambridge mathematics.
-This essentially refers to the fact that, since measurable cardinals have an ultrafilter on them, we can take an Ultrapower of a model of set theory (assuming that there is an inaccessible above the measurable cardinal).
+This essentially refers to the fact that, since measurable cardinals have an ultrafilter on them, we can take an ultrapower of a model of set theory (assuming that there is an inaccessible above the measurable cardinal).
 This was pretty cool, although this was definitely where the course really got going and required an engaged brain — also circuitously very useful for my essay (although all of this content was, since my essay was essentially about a certain type of large cardinal property).

 ### Reflection and bigger cardinals

 After taking the ultrapower of the universe, we're introduced to the idea of reflection, which is a consequence of the Keisler Extension Property (which I won't explain here).
 Essentially, it boils down to the fact that if we have a cardinal $$\kappa$$ such that $$V_{\kappa$$ is a model of set theory, then there is an elementary extension of this model which will model all the same sentences.
 Then since this model contains $$\kappa$$, anything which it believes about $$\kappa$$, $$V_{\kappa}$$ must believe about arbitrarily large cardinals (below $$\kappa$$, obviously, since $$V_{\kappa}$$ can't see $$\kappa$$ itself).
-This allows us to reflect certain properties of $$\kappa$$ back to cardinals which form a cofinal set of $$\kappa$$ (for example, inaccessibility, weak comapctness, or even measurability).
+This allows us to reflect certain properties of $$\kappa$$ back to cardinals which form a cofinal set of $$\kappa$$ (for example, inaccessibility, weak compactness, or even measurability).

 ### Cardinals that are too big